Become a Safe Space

 Domestic abuse is an uncomfortable topic in our society.

-Definition of domestic violence: “a pattern of coercive behavior used by one person to control and subordinate another in an intimate relationship.
+“a pattern of coercive behavior used by one person to control and subordinate another in an intimate relationship.
 These behaviors may include physical, sexual, psychological, and economic abuse.”
 Oregon Domestic Violence Council.

-In addition to the types of abuses listed, others include emotional, verbal, sexual, spiritual, property damage.
-Know that there is no excuse for abuse, and it is not a woman’s fault.
+There is NO excuse for abuse, and it is not a woman’s fault.
 The dynamics of this behavior is explained more specifically in the Power and Control and Cycle of Abuse.
 It is important to know that there is a cyclical pattern to this behavior causing false hope and confusion for any woman.

 Learn More About Domestic Abuse

-Three Key Goals
+Your 3 Key Goals

 Rev. Marie Fortune - FaithTrustInstitute.org

-Safety for the victim and her children
+Safety for Victim and Children

-Accountability for the abuser
+Accountability for the Abuser

-Seven Things to Say
+7 Good Things to Say

 Sarah Buel, former battered women, national expert & trainer on domestic violence